cultureandempire/cultureandempire.github.io/README.md

 ### Entertainment

 Humans are neotonous animals: we act like kids for most of our lives.
 It was our own invention of fire that gave us cooked food and freed us from needing the large adult ape jawbone.
 A smaller jaw and cooked food meant a thinner and lighter skull, which allowed more space for the brain.
 Since humans learned to make fire, every labor-saving invention has gradually reduced our need to be self-sufficient wild animals and turned us into a self-domesticated species.

 Like our dogs, which are domesticated and neotonous wolves, we play even as adults.
 The Internet has always been a fertile space for imaginative ways to have fun.
-Chatting with friends, online games, porn, aimless surfing, shopping, swapping music and films; the Internet has a powerful pull on our baby ape nature.
+Chatting with friends, on-line games, porn, aimless surfing, shopping, swapping music and films; the Internet has a powerful pull on our baby ape nature.

 ### Communities and Social Networks

-Since the earliest bulletin board systems, humans have been drawn to join and hang out in online communities.
+Since the earliest bulletin board systems, humans have been drawn to join and hang out in on-line communities.
 Since its birth, the Internet has offered a rich world of special interest groups.
 Whatever your passion, the Internet provides hundreds, even millions, of people who share it, right at your fingertips.
 Pre-Internet commercial networks like Compuserve and AOL essentially sold "community" as their main product, and today this drives big sites like Facebook, Twitter, Reddit, and YouTube.

 ### Business

 Even though the Internet opened to commercial use only in the early 1990's, it's become an essential tool for all industries.
 Obviously, communications is a big driver for business.
 Email is very cheap.
 We also adopted the Internet because it became an excellent research tool, a cheap way to handle clients' problems (via forums and wikis), a cheap way to do marketing and sales (websites), a cheap distribution channel for digital goods (especially for the software industry), and a cheap backbone for virtual organizations.

 In 1996, one of our large clients was shocked when we proposed to make a new application using the web.
 Their disbelieving response was, roughly, "this could never work."
-By 1999, everyone was trying to move their business online, and despite a rough start, most US and European businesses were firmly online by 2003 or so.
+By 1999, everyone was trying to move their business on line, and despite a rough start, most US and European businesses were firmly on line by 2003 or so.

 ### Politics